Patricia Bovey

-Patricia E. Bovey (born May 15, 1948) is a Canadian advocate, museologist, gallery director and curator, professor, and former senator.
-She is an art historian from Manitoba who is a champion of the visual arts.
+Patricia E. Bovey (born May 15, 1948) is a Canadian art historian, gallery director, curator, and academic.

 Career

 Bovey was the curator of the Winnipeg Art Gallery (1970–1980), director of the Art Gallery of Greater Victoria (1980–1999) and the Winnipeg Art Gallery (1999–2004); and an art consultant (2004–2016).
-She founded and was the director/curator, of the Buhler Gallery in the St Boniface Hospital (2007–2016).
-She is a past chair of the board of governors of the University of Manitoba and a former member of the board of trustees for the National Gallery of Canada.
-She also sat on the board of the Canada Council for the Arts.
-She was appointed director emerita, Winnipeg Art Gallery in 2014.
+She founded and was the director/curator, of Winnipeg's Galerie Buhler Gallery in the St Boniface Hospital (2007–2016).
+She is a past chair of the Board of Governors of the University of Manitoba and a former member of the Board of Trustees for the National Gallery of Canada.
+She also sat on the Board of the Canada Council for the Arts.
+She was appointed Director Emerita of the Winnipeg Art Gallery in 2014.

 On October 27, 2016, Bovey was named to the Senate of Canada by Prime Minister Justin Trudeau.
 Bovey assumed her seat on November 10, 2016, as a member of the Independent Senators Group.
 On May 8, 2020, Bovey left the ISG and joined the Progressive Senate Group.
-During her time in the Senate, Bovey fought for arts related causes such as reinvigorating the Portrait Gallery of Canada.
+During her time in the Senate, Bovey fought for arts-related causes such as reinvigorating the Portrait Gallery of Canada.

-Bovey retired from the Senate on May 15, 2023, upon turning 75, the mandatory retirement age for senators.
+Bovey retired from the Senate on May 15, 2023, upon turning 75, the mandatory retirement age for Senators.